 What this means for an ordinary trader or investor

-What fintech businesses should take from this
+What fintech business can take from this

 Charts and code